mensbeam/Arsse/README.md

 The `/locale/` and `/sql/` directories contain human-language files and database schemata, both of which are occasionally used by the application in the course of execution.
 The `/www/` directory serves as a document root for a few static files to be made available to users by a Web server.

-The `/dist/` directory, on the other hand, contains samples of configuration for Web servers and init systems.
-These are not used by The Arsse itself, but are merely distributed with it for reference.
+The `/dist/` directory, on the other hand, contains general and system-specific build files, and samples of configuration for Web servers and other system integration.
+These are not used by The Arsse itself, but are used during the process of preparing new releases for supported operating systems.

 ## Documentation

 The source text for The Arsse's manual can be found in `/docs/`, with pages written in [Markdown](https://spec.commonmark.org/current/) and converted to HTML [with Daux](#building-the-manual).
 If a static manual is generated its files will appear under `/manual/`.

+The Arsse also has a UNIX manual page, also written in Markdown, which can be found under `/manpages/`.
+[Pandoc](https://pandoc.org/) is needed to convert it to the appropriate format, with the results stored under `/dist/man/`.

-In addition to the manual the files `/README.md` (this file), `/CHANGELOG`, `/UPGRADING`, `/LICENSE`, and `/AUTHORS` also document various things about the software, rather than the software itself.
+In addition to the manuals the files `/README.md` (this file), `/CHANGELOG`, `/UPGRADING`, `/LICENSE`, and `/AUTHORS` also document various things about the software, rather than the software itself.

 ## Tests